Crash Martinair flight MP495 in Faro, Portugal

 George Santayana

-The Court procedure and verdict of January 2020 leaves many questions -even on the actual crash- unanswered.
+Even after the Court procedure and verdict of January 2020 many questions -as on the approach and the actual crash- remain unanswered,

 December 21st, 1992.
-Delayed Martinair early morning flight MP495 crashes at Portugal Faro airport in adverse weather conditions the pilots were aware of (not: because of unexpected weather changes).
+Delayed Martinair early morning flight MP495 crashes at Portugal Faro airport in adverse weather conditions the pilots were aware of; not: because of adverse weather conditions, such as unexpected wind changes.

 The DC10, PH-MBN Anthony Ruys, is bought by the Royal Netherlands Air Force (destined to be converted into a KDC-10) and immediately leased back to Martinair.